 Astroturfing and greenwashing

-In 2008, the FCC was holding hearings about media companies, net neutrality, and the free flow of information.
+In 2008, the FCC held hearings about media companies, net neutrality, and the free flow of information.
 Comcast was discovered to have hired people to fill the hearing and support the company.
 While Comcast claimed the people were only "seat warmers" holding space for late-arriving employees, media investigations didn't agree.
 Not only did this appear to create a groundswell of support for Comcast, but it also kept legitimate opponents out of the room.

-A number of companies have been caught touting their green practices in commercials until their actual environmental practices were revealed.
+Several companies have been caught touting their green practices in commercials until their actual environmental practices were revealed.
 In 2022, Coca-Cola fell into this when they launched a campaign about their ecologically friendly practices.
 Their "World Without Waste" campaign claimed they were a sustainable business, and the ads used prominent green imagery.
 Citing public studies, environmental watchdog groups argued that Coca-Cola creates three million tons of plastic products a year, double the next companies on the list.

 Lobbyists are nothing new.
 Corporations hire advocates not only to influence politicians to create laws in their favor but to vote against investigations that may reveal negative information or criminal activities of the company.